chrisnumber49/DjangoWeatherApp/README.md

 # Django Weather App

-An application built with Django, Bootstrap, python, and CSS which is used to...
+An application that can query the weather in the specific city which is built with Django, Bootstrap, python, CSS and the Open Weather Map API

-This application is deployed on:
+This application is deployed on: https://djangoweatherappchris49.herokuapp.com/

+Open Weather Map API: https://openweathermap.org/api

 ## Project Screen Shots
 <img src="https://github.com/chrisnumber49/DjangoWeatherApp/blob/master/screen%20shot/demo1.PNG" width="600" >